maxlaverse/terraform-provider-bitwarden/docs/data-sources/folder.md

 page_title: "bitwarden_folder Data Source - terraform-provider-bitwarden"
 subcategory: ""
 description: |-
-  Use this data source to get information on an existing Folder.
+  Use this data source to get information on an existing folder.
 ---

 # bitwarden_folder (Data Source)

-Use this data source to get information on an existing Folder.
+Use this data source to get information on an existing folder.

 ## Example Usage